strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 ## Disclaimer

    **Note:** This is an unofficial SpacetimeDB server manager asset for Unity.
 This asset is neither endorsed by nor affiliated with Clockwork Labs.

+   You are required to check that you don't break the license terms of any Software referred to in this document.
+Clockwork Labs allows you to run one instance of SpacetimeDB on their free tier, which this asset complies with.

 **SpaceTimeDB®** is a registered trademark of Clockwork Labs.
 **Unity®** is a registered trademark of Unity Technologies.
 **Windows®** is a registered trademark of Microsoft Corporation.